Amadou Kassaraté: Early life and education

+He attended Thomas Tallis Secondary School.

 Career

-Born in London, England, Kassaraté attended Thomas Tallis Secondary School.
 After starting his career with Welling United, Kassarate joined Walton Casuals in February 2015.
 However, he failed to make an appearance for the Isthmian Division One South club and left at the end of the season.

 In December 2015, he joined Scottish Championship side Dumbarton's under-20 side.
-After impressing for them he signed a first team deal in July 2016 alongside fellow under-20s player Ryan Clark having made his debut as a trialist in a pre-season friendly with Dundee He made his senior debut for the club as a substitute in a 6–2 defeat to Dundee.
+After impressing for them he signed a first team deal in July 2016 alongside fellow under-20s player Ryan Clark, having made his debut as a trialist in a pre-season friendly with Dundee.
+He made his senior debut for the club as a substitute in a 6–2 defeat to Dundee.